Qalthos/blog/content/FOSS@RIT/recent-projects-democrat-chronicle.rst

 disappointing.
 This led me to dig out an old VirtualBox VM with Windows XP on it, install the Access drivers from Microsoft, and throw LibreOffice on it, too.
-There's other ways I could have gotten this done instead of LibreOfiice, but I was still hoping this could be a simple action at the moment.
+There's other ways I could have gotten this done instead of LibreOffice, but I was still hoping this could be a simple action at the moment.

 LibreOffice Base eventually got into the Access file, but then the